upsidedownlabs/upsidedownlabs.github.io/software/chords/index.rst

 - Accessories :

   - BioAmp Cable
-  - Electrodes
+  - Gel Electrodes or BioAmp Bands
-  - Jumper wire
+  - Jumper Cables

 How to Use Chords